Skip to main content

 Immer helps us write simpler immutable updates with mutative logic.

 But its performance issue causes a runtime performance overhead.
 Immer must have auto-freeze enabled by default(Performance will be worse if auto-freeze is disabled), such immutable state with Immer is not common.
-In scenarios such as cross-processing, remote data transfer, etc., we have to constantly freeze these immutable data.
+In scenarios such as cross-processing, remote data transfer, etc., these immutable data must be constantly frozen.

 There are more parts that could be improved, such as better type inference, non-intrusive markup, support for more types of immutability, Safer immutability, more edge cases, and so on.